API: History of the term

-1940s and 1950s

 The idea of the API is much older than the term itself.
 British computer scientists Maurice Wilkes and David Wheeler worked on a modular software library in the 1940s for EDSAC, an early computer.
 The subroutines in this library were stored on punched paper tape organized in a filing cabinet.
 This cabinet also contained what Wilkes and Wheeler called a "library catalog" of notes about each subroutine and how to incorporate it into a program.
 Today, such a catalog would be called an API (or an API specification or API documentation) because it instructs a programmer on how to use (or "call") each subroutine that the programmer needs.

-Wilkes and Wheeler's 1951 book The Preparation of Programs for an Electronic Digital Computer contains the first published API specification.
-Joshua Bloch considers that Wilkes and Wheeler "latently invented" the API because it is more of a concept that is discovered than invented.
+Wilkes and Wheeler's book The Preparation of Programs for an Electronic Digital Computer contains the first published API specification.
+Joshua Bloch considers that Wilkes and Wheeler "latently invented" the API, because it is more of a concept that is discovered than invented.

-1960s and 1970s

 The term "application program interface" (without an -ing suffix) is first recorded in a paper called Data structures and techniques for remote computer graphics presented at an AFIPS conference in 1968.
 The authors of this paper use the term to describe the interaction of an application—a graphics program in this case—with the rest of the computer system.
 A consistent application interface (consisting of Fortran subroutine calls) was intended to free the programmer from dealing with idiosyncrasies of the graphics display device, and to provide hardware independence if the computer or the display were replaced.

 The term was introduced to the field of databases by C. J. Date in a 1974 paper called The Relational and Network Approaches: Comparison of the Application Programming Interface.
 An API became a part of the ANSI/SPARC framework for database management systems.
 This framework treated the application programming interface separately from other interfaces, such as the query interface.
 Database professionals in the 1970s observed these different interfaces could be combined; a sufficiently rich application interface could support the other interfaces as well.

 This observation led to APIs that supported all types of programming, not just application programming.

-1990s

 By 1990, the API was defined simply as "a set of services available to a programmer for performing certain tasks" by technologist Carl Malamud.

 The idea of the API was expanded again with the dawn of remote procedure calls and web APIs.
-As computer networks became common in the 1970s and 1980s, programmers wanted to call libraries located not only on their local computers but on computers located elsewhere.
+As computer networks became common in the 1970s and 80s, programmers wanted to call libraries located not only on their local computers, but on computers located elsewhere.
 These remote procedure calls were well supported by the Java language in particular.
 In the 1990s, with the spread of the internet, standards like CORBA, COM, and DCOM competed to become the most common way to expose API services.